Thessaly Railways: Network and stations

 Construction started in 1882 under the general management of chief engineer Evaristo de Chirico.
-The section from Volos to Larissa, 61 km long, was inaugurated on 22 April 1884 by King George I. The 142 km section from Velestinon to Kalambaka was completed on 16 June 1886.
+The section from Volos to Larissa, 61 km long, was inaugurated on 22 April 1884 by King George I. The 142 km section from Velestino to Kalambaka was completed on 16 June 1886.

 Rolling stock

 Steam locomotives

 Thessaly railways used 46 metre gauge steam locomotives of various types: All of them were tank locomotives, without tenders.